vishvAsa/notes/history/paganology/steppe/turks/_index.md

 - **Forced mass conversions**: "Similarly, after the Seljuqs became u3 they forced the conversions of the Qaayi, Bayat, Bayandur and Pecheneg tribes of Turks to the Meccan madness.
 Thus, they became ghaazis who were to uphold the unmAda in its characteristically bloody within and without form"

 ### Impact
-"Had it not been for the Turkic sword arm marUnmAda might have been a way more limited disease."
+> Had it not been for the Turkic sword arm marUnmAda might have been a way more limited disease.
+>

-The Samanid Sultan Isma'il bin Ahmad captured numerou Turkic slaves in an assault on the Qarluq at Talas in 893CE.
+> The Samanid Sultan Isma'il bin Ahmad captured numerou Turkic slaves in an assault on the Qarluq at Talas in 893CE.
 The forced the conversion of other smaller Turkic tribes& made them collect slaves for Samanids.
 One such was the Tukhsee tribe.
 The Tukhsee-s then attacked another small Turkic tribe and took Sebuktegin as slave and sold him to the Moslems at Shaash.
 That's how the Ghaznavids came into being as the spearhead of Islam.
+>
+> - MT

 ##  Oghuz Turks
 This branch went on to found the Seljuk and Ottomon empires.